MrSwitch/hello.js/README.md

 HelloJS targets all modern browsers.

-Polyfills are included in `src/hello.polyfill.js` this is to bring older browsers upto date.
-If you're using the resources located in `dist/` this is already bundled in.
-But if you're building from source you might like to first determine whether these polyfills are required, or if you're already supporting them etc...

 ## PhoneGap Support

 HelloJS can also be run on PhoneGap applications.
 Checkout the demo [hellojs-phonegap-demo](https://github.com/MrSwitch/hellojs-phonegap-demo)